learn-co-curriculum/react-ts-lists-and-keys-lab/README.md

 It's recommended that you run `npm start` and work on this in the browser **before** running tests — try to get your app to match the demo!
-Once you've built out the components below, run `npm test` or `learn test` to see if your code passes the tests.
+Once you've built out the components below, run `npm test` to see if your code passes the tests.

 ### NavBar